Charlie9009/CI_PP2_UPM/README.md

 * In Internet Explorer the game does not react to click on the cards and the fetch api does not appear.

+* I tested the site on a friends Iphone X and the game does not show the back side of the cards when they are clicked.
+What happens is that the image of the American flag rotates so that it appears mirrored.
+This means the user is not able to see the presidents but just the flags.
+I have not found a solution for this bug but I will keep looking for a solution for this problem.

 ## Deployment

 * *The site was deployed to github pages.*